markshuttle/snapd/CONTRIBUTING.md

 Depending on the afiliation of the GitHub user submitting a PR, the following actions may happen after receiving it:

-* If the user belongs to the `snapcore` organization or has been previously whitelisted, the internal downstream verification jobs will be triggered, their progress is reported in the PR's status section.
+* If the user belongs to the `snapcore` team or has been previously whitelisted, the internal downstream verification jobs will be triggered, their progress is reported in the PR's status section.
 Any of the users of the organization can retrigger the execution by posting a `retest this please` comment in the PR.

-* For user's outside the `ubuntu-core` organization, the internal checks won't be triggered by default and the [snappy-m-o](https://github.com/snappy-m-o) user, managed by the ghrbp plugin, will post a comment "Can one of the admins verify this patch?".
+* For user's outside `snapcore` team, the internal checks won't be triggered by default and the [snappy-m-o](https://github.com/snappy-m-o) user, managed by the ghrbp plugin, will post a comment "Can one of the admins verify this patch?".